- Assistive Listening Systems Vs. Assisted Listening Devices

 For churches over 500 people or who have larger sanctuaries then the system you want is the Williams Sound Personal Listening System.
 It is more expensive than the Peavey System, but the Williams Sound system has three times the range that the Peavey does.

 Williams Sound has an excellent reputation in the pro sound community, so I am confident I am not steering you wrong by recommending this product.

 Best Wireless Assistive Listening System For A Small Church

 Peavey Assisted Listening System

 Peavey is one of my favorite brands for sound and music systems.
 One of my first amplifiers was a Peavey bass amp.
-So I am confident that the Peavey listening system will be a great choice for your church.
+So I am confident that the Peavey listening system will be an excellent choice for your church.

 Wireless systems are becoming the standard in the sound industry.
-Whether it is wireless mic systems, wireless projection systems, wireless translation systems, or a wireless assisted listening device is the way you want to go with today's church technology.
-In a few years everything will be wireless.
+Whether it is wireless mic systems, wireless projection systems, wireless translation systems, or wireless assistive listening device is the way you want to go with today’s church technology.
+In a few years, everything will be wireless.

 Baby boomers are getting older.
 I know.
 I am one of them.
-And at times, I know my hearing is not the best.
-Loud room are starting to get annoying.
+Moreover, at times, I know my hearing is not the best.
+The loud room noise is starting to get annoying.
 So providing a listening system is only going to grow in importance.

 You never know, the next person that needs your church to provide this option might be you.